 Through our global standard and certification programme, we will ensure businesses and consumers can be confident that the steel they use has been sourced and produced responsibly at every stage.

 Steel is the world’s most widely used material.
 Stakeholders and consumers have a growing expectation that the materials they work with are responsibly sourced and produced.

 Our certification programme will provide a competitive edge in the market.
 It will bring benefits to stakeholders and to the industry as a whole, by encouraging those who could operate more responsibly to raise their game.

 Steel production has major environmental, social and economic impacts, both positive and negative.
 Complying with local legal obligations is no longer enough to meet the demands of customers, stakeholders and society on a global scale.

 In discussions with our members and stakeholders alike, these issues have been identified as being key to a responsible steel sector:

 Identify the best standard that works for all

 Grant certification that standards are met

-Provide a clear commercial advantage
+Provide a clear commercial and reputational advantage

 ResponsibleSteel™ has adopted an Antitrust Policy, to ensure that all national and international laws and regulations relating to Antitrust and competition are followed.
 The current Board adopted the initial Antitrust Policy in February 2016 and Members of the Board will continue to be charged with that responsibility or until a Governance Committee has been created as the organisation grows.
 The law firm Clayton Utz review and advise on both the Constitution and Antitrust Policy.